 - Eat foods high in magnesium.

 Magnesium helps maintain tissue sensitivity to insulin, helps control glucose metabolism and participates in the regulation of insulin.
 Sugar cravings may therefore be a result of magnesium deficiency.
-Eat foods high in magnesium including: dark leafy greens, raw cacao, nuts and seeds, brown rice, quinoa, and avocado.
+Eat foods high in magnesium including: dark leafy greens, raw cacao, nuts and seeds, brown rice, quinoa,

 - Eat foods high in chromium.